frnsys/dippindots/README.md

 # DippinDots

-These are my personal dotfiles for Linux (OpenSUSE Tumbleweed).
+These are my personal dotfiles for Linux (OpenSUSE Tumbleweed on a ThinkPad X1 Nano).
 Please feel free to use/modify them as you like!

-They may be slightly tailored to ThinkPads.

-If you're curious, I wrote about some of the scripts I use (in `bin/`) here: <https://spaceandtim.es/projects/scripts/>

-You should also have your Github SSH keys (`id_rsa` and `id_rsa.pub`) in `~/.ssh/` so login-less (SSH) Github access can be setup.
-You may need to set proper permissions:

-    chmod 700 ~/.ssh
-    chmod 644 ~/.ssh/id_rsa.pub
-    chmod 600 ~/.ssh/id_rsa
-    chmod 600 ~/.ssh/config

-To transfer a GPG secret key:

-    # export
-    gpg --export-secret-keys <EMAIL> > secret.key

-    # import
-    gpg --import secret.key
-    gpg --edit-key <EMAIL>
-    gpg> trust
-    Your decision?
-5 (Ultimate trust)

 ## Usage